Our values guide the way we work. They act as a reminder of what matters to us as an organisation.

 National Open Youth Orchestra Pastoral Support Officer

-Ben has over 12 years experience working with the disabled community including project managing arts events, working in education, leading advocacy groups and delivering accessible music projects.
+Ben has extensive experience working with the disabled community including project managing arts events, working in education, leading advocacy groups and delivering accessible music projects.
 He helps ensure that musicians’ needs are being met both socially and emotionally.

 Kate Duffy (she/her)

-Kate has worked supporting teams within the arts sector for 6 years.
+Kate has worked supporting many teams within the arts sector.
 Her experience has been across a variety of organisations, from music management through to arts education institutions in both London and Bristol.